-Our nursery/primary school
+Our nursery/primary schools

 The school provides free education for around 500 nursery children (ages 3-6) and primary children (ages 6-13) from the Namatala slum.
+And in 2022 we opened a new nursery near Namalu, a bit further north in the Karamoja region, with 60 children all attending school for the first time.

 Around 50 children are added to our programmes each year and start in baby class through middle class to top class (the equivalent of the English Pre-school system).
 The Primary School runs from P1 – P7 (the equivalent of the English Reception to Year 7 school years).
 When children leave the Primary school after P7, they can either move on to our Secondary School (if they pass their Primary Leaving Exam) or they can enter vocational training.
 With either option, we continue to support them through all our various programmes.